2ndSightLab/ai-tracker/issues.md

 🟡 possibly queue is not waiting for last items to complete before existing

+🟡 Stopping when it doesn't need to when still more stuff it can deploy poss. related to last item.

 🟡 should be reporting scp output when blocked by scp is not

 🟡 added code to log dependencies not met not showing in diagram